marinasundstrom/iot-concept/README.md

-﻿# GPIO Server with GUI
+﻿# IoT concept app for UWP with iOS client app

 This project was initally created to experiment with the Raspberry Pi hardware running Windows 10 IoT.